google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mjs_firstChild

 Return body's first child of given type.
+If recurse is nonzero, also search the body's subtree.

 .. _mjs_nextChild: